lucazpinheiro/express-book-api/README.md

 ## just a simple rest api build with express and mongodb/mongoose.

-### needs to be done

-* 'patch' route isn't working, I will fixe it before proceed with the project.

-### to do

-* add project to a docker container

-* deploy on heroku or another host service.
+Use `npm start` to run the project or use `npm run dev` to run with hot reload with nodemon.

+Don't forget to create a `.env` file on the project root and add `DATABASE_URL=mongodb:<your mongodb url>` to connect to your database.